epylinkn/epylinkn.github.io/_posts/electronic-rituals/2019-02-27-oracle-in-the-shell.md

 Takeaways
 ---------

-It seemed natural to show the descriptions from each shell command's `man` page, mostly because I don't what some of the shell commands do.
-However, they're technically dry and not that interesting as I hoped.
+It seemed natural to show the descriptions from each shell command's `man` page, mostly because I don't know what some of the shell commands do.
+However, I find the descriptions technically dry and not that interesting for interpretations as I hoped.
 If I revisit this, I'd like to write my own interpretations of each shell command.